Code-Illuminators/Illuminators_infra/README.md

 - Compute resources
 - Networking components
 - Application-specific AWS services
-- Deployments into IKS or other compute layers (depending on architecture)
+- Deployments into EKS or other compute layers (depending on architecture)

 ## Notes
 - Must be deployed **after Environment Setup**